Occupational Health and Safety Code

 An employer and a blaster must ensure that

-(a) electric detonators, blasting circuits and blasting machines are tested with a galvanometer or circuit tester equipment before detonation, and
+(a) electric detonators, blasting circuits and blasting machines are tested before detonation to verify they are operating properly, and

-(b) all workers are at a safe distance from the blasting area or are protected by suitable cover before an electric detonator, blasting circuit or blasting machine is tested.
+(b) all workers are at a safe distance from the blasting area or are protected by suitable cover before electric detonators, blasting circuits and blasting machines are tested.

 495(2)